thiennp/frontend-mastery-hub/levels/161/README.md

-# Level 161: Responsive Design Fundamentals
+# Level 161: Responsive Design

 ## Overview
-This level focuses on responsive design fundamentals and provides comprehensive learning materials, examples, and projects.
+This level focuses on responsive design and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of responsive design fundamentals
+- Understand the core concepts of responsive design
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns